qaspen-python/psqlpy-docs/src/introduction/components/connection.md

 `Connection` is the only object that can be used to build `Transaction` object.
 All parameters for transaction:
 - `isolation_level`: level of isolation.
 Default how it is in PostgreSQL.
 - `read_variant`: configure read variant of the transaction.
+Default how it is in PostgreSQL.
 - `deferrable`: configure deferrable of the transaction.
+Default how it is in PostgreSQL.

 Let's see some example:
 ```python